 and inside:

-They are excellent also toasted, both for breakfast with butter and jam, and at meals as crunchy bread.
+They are excellent toasted as well, both for breakfast with butter and jam, and at meals as crunchy bread.

 And they can be used as hamburger buns.

-Now, as promised in the introduction, I’ll show you two photos of the first version of beetroot buns, the one without the addition of two teaspoons of lemon juice.
+Now, as promised in the introduction, I’ll show you two photos of the first version of the beet buns, the one without the addition of the two teaspoons of lemon juice.

-Before baking, the dough is light pink, after baking the pink has disappeared and turned into a… dark golden bread color. 😃
+Before baking, the dough is light pink, after baking the pink disappeared and turned into a color… dark bread golden. 😃

 Salt-Free Tips

-Like all my leavened products, these beetroot buns are without added salt. 😊
+As with all my leavened products, these beet buns are without added salt. 😊

-▫ Gradually decrease the salt, the palate must get used to it little by little and should not notice the progressive reduction.
+▫ Gradually decrease the salt, your palate must adapt slowly and should not notice the progressive reduction.

 ▫ Use spices.
 Chili, pepper, curry, nutmeg, cinnamon, cloves, cumin…